takari/m2e-discovery-catalog/README.md

 # Testing the M2E discovery catalog

+This guide is for developers creating connectors for M2E.
+While we would like to fully streamline the process of testing and pushing connectors into the publicly available catalog, this is what we have right now.
+As a developer of a connector, with the following instructions, you should be able to build the catalog locally with your changes and test that your connector is available from a publicly accesible site, will install, and works as expected.

 ### Update the catalog with your entry

 Clone the Git repository containing the catalog entries and publishing mechanism: